English | BoerenNatuur

 We connect and inspire farmer collectives and represent their interests

 BoerenNatuur is the Dutch national organization that represents all farmer collectives in the Netherlands.
 Our members execute the agri-environmental scheme (AES) at a landscape scale.
 Aim is to conserve farmland nature and maintain the farmland landscape.
 Within these 40 collectives over 11.000 farmers are actively involved and in total they manage approximately about a 100.000 hectares of farmland.
 Yearly over 85 million euro is invested agrimanagement.
 Our members range in size and management unit.
-Some of them have landscapes with more open grassland, others with more open fields.
+How our dutch collective approach to agriculture nature & landscape management is set up, you can see here.

 Before 2016 there was an individual system where individual farmer had contracts with the government.
 In 2016 we went from an individual approach to a collective approach.
 This meant a stronger role for our members, the agricultural collectives.
 And more responsibility.
 Collectives serve as final beneficiaries for the subsidy: on the one hand they have a collective contract with the government and on the other hand an individual contract with the farmer.